LexiPugh/world-life-expectancy/README.md

 Insights

 - The first thing I notice is that both countries have one or two values that may be slightly off.
-Tunisia has a value of 112 in 2007 and 1 in 2022, while Lesotho has a value of 52 for 2018.
-These could possibly be data quality issues or there could possibly be explanations for them - again, further information on the data collection process would be needed to resolve these errors, or identify if they're errors at all.
+Tunisia has a value of 112 in 2007 and 1 in 2022, while Lesotho has a value of 52 in 2018.
+These could be data quality issues or there could be explanations for them - again, further information on the data collection process would be needed to resolve these errors, or identify if they're errors at all.
 - Taking the data at face value, the difference in life expectancy and adult mortality between the two countries is staggering!
 Lesotho has a life expectancy in the range of 49-54 years, while Tunisia has a life expectancy in the range of 73-75 years.
 Tunisia's adult mortality rate is in the range of about 10-20, while Lesotho is in the range of 500-700.
 - The rolling total column is also super interesting here because we can calculate what percentage of adults each country expects to die before they reach 60.
 This dataset is over 15 years and each mortality rate is out of 1,000 people, so the total mortality rate is out of 15,000 people.
 This means that Tunisia would expect 300/15,000 of their adults to die before age 60, or about 2%.
-On the other hand, Lesotho expects 8,801/15,000 of their adults to die before age 60, or about 59%.
-Considering the fact that Tunisia's life expectancy is in the 70's while Lesotho's is in the 50's, this makes sense.
+On the other hand, Lesotho expects 8,801/15,000 of its adults to die before age 60, or about 59%.
+Because Tunisia's life expectancy is in the 70's while Lesotho's is in the 50's, this makes sense.
 - From the data presented, we could conclude that life expectancy and adult mortality have a negative correlation.
-The higher the life expectancy, the lower adult mortality, and vice versa.
-Considering adult mortality is based off how likely adults are to make it until age 60, it makes sense that countries with life expectancies far exceeding 60 would have a lower adult mortality rate.
+The higher the life expectancy, the lower the adult mortality, and vice versa.
+Considering adult mortality is based on how likely adults are to make it until age 60, it makes sense that countries with life expectancies far exceeding 60 would have a lower adult mortality rate.

 <br>
 <br>

 # Conclusion

 That concludes my World Life Expectancy project!
 I had a lot of fun with this project.
-It was great to start with dirty data, since it allowed me to show off my data cleaning skills.
+It was great to start with dirty data since it allowed me to show off my data cleaning skills.
 It was also great to just jump into the dataset, look over what columns were included, and come up with ideas for the type of insights I could extract.
 While I may not have answered a specific business problem here or provided a recommendation, I was still able to explore and become familiar with the data in the dataset - this is a very important skill for a data analyst, and a needed step before recommendations can be given.

 This is a pretty hefty project, so if you've read this far, thank you so much for making it to the end!
 If you'd like to view my other projects, take a look at my resume, email me, or shoot me a message on LinkedIn, check out my resume website!
 All my project and contact information is on there.
 Thanks again!